 There’s also the opportunity to invite anyone who offers a lot of help to be an influencer.
 They’re already invested in speaking for you – imagine what they’d do with a little incentive.

-Online communities offer excellent opportunities to involve fans of your brand in your process.
+Online communities offer excellent opportunities to involve fans of your brand in your process – and be sure to include Reddit in that search!.
 When they feel like part of the inner circle, they can’t help but brag about it on social media – which in turn inspires others to want in.

 These changes happen quickly, so be sure to use social sentiment to triage your data, and keep you informed on all that’s happening within your online communities.
 You want them working with you – not your competitors.